e999b3/tyrX/README.md

 # tyrX

+**tyrX** is purpose-built for Autodesk Revit, starting with version 2025, seamlessly adapting to the transition to the .NET 8.0 framework introduced in this release.
+By dynamically targeting the specified `RevitVersion`, tyrX ensures compatibility with the appropriate framework and Revit API version, offering a streamlined and future-proof development experience.

-**tyrX** is designed specifically for Autodesk Revit, starting from version 2025.
-With the shift to the .NET 8.0 framework in Revit 2025, it is essential for associated plugins to align with this update.
-Building on the legacy of its predecessor, **tyRevit**, **tyrX** continues to offer a lightweight external command solution for Revit, while upholding its core mission: empowering users to create custom Revit workflows using F# programming.
-It leverages the powerful IntelliSense capabilities of Visual Studio Community and Visual Studio Code to enhance and streamline coding efficiency for Revit development.
+As the successor to **tyRevit**, **tyrX** retains its lightweight architecture, delivering an optimized external command solution for Revit.
+It remains dedicated to empowering users to craft custom workflows in Revit using **F#** programming.
+With robust support for **IntelliSense** in both Visual Studio Community and Visual Studio Code, tyrX enhances coding efficiency and simplifies the development process, making it an indispensable tool for Revit developers.

 ![intro](https://github.com/user-attachments/assets/c5360829-4fcf-46c9-b60c-6c290351cedc)